BUCK23/Sampler-Sampler/README.md

 ### Examples and Documentation

-TODO: The Processing sketch contains information on how to use it in the sketch itsef
+The Processing sketches both contain instructions on how to operate them at the start of the file.

 Examples for the SuperCollider Microlanguage are located inside the SuperCollider/Documentation folder